SkroxiousDM/2d12GameSystem/docs/03-magic.md

 While a character with one or more of these focuses may possess knowledge useful for dealing with the occult, having such a focus does not in itself indicate an ability to cast spells.
 To cast battlefield spells, a character needs a talent with the Spellcaster keyword, although rituals do not have that same requirement.

 ### POWER
-When your character casts a spell or performs a ritual, you may be required to roll d4 to inflict harm or complete a ritual step.
-All spellcasters have a power rating— often simply called power—which indicates the number of d4 a player rolls when their character casts a spell or performs part of a ritual.
-A character’s power rating is equal to their base power rating plus their bonus d4 for the attribute they use to cast spells.
+When your character casts a spell or performs a ritual, you may be required to roll d3 to inflict harm or complete a ritual step.
+All spellcasters have a power rating— often simply called power—which indicates the number of d3 a player rolls when their character casts a spell or performs part of a ritual.
+A character’s power rating is equal to their base power rating plus their bonus d3 for the attribute they use to cast spells.
 - A traditional spellcaster has a base power rating of 2 and receives a bonus based on their Insight attribute, as their techniques favor wisdom and instinctual understanding.
 - A research spellcaster has a base power rating of 2 and receives a bonus based on their Reason attribute, as they favor study and analysis over spirituality.
-- A dabbling spellcaster has a base power rating of 1 , but they can increase that to 3 whenever they roll a dice pool in exchange for generating 1 Doom.
+- A dabbling spellcaster has a base power rating of 1 , but they can increase that to 3 whenever they roll a magic test in exchange for generating 1 Doom.
 They receive a bonus based on their Will attribute, as raw mental strength and self-confidence empower their magic.

 Some talents and other abilities may increase a spellcaster’s power rating in certain circumstances.